 In this case, it is cement and a wall made of big rocks, protecting the swimmers from big waves.
 This turns the Poços into the ideal spot to swim in the Atlantic Ocean, even with sea conditions that are not 100% ideal.

-These pools are filled with seawater and are a great place for visitors to swim and enjoy the picturesque surroundings.
+These pools, filled with seawater, are an excellent place for visitors to swim and enjoy the picturesque surroundings.
 The clear waters and coast around make it a unique and attractive destination for both locals and tourists.
 Here you will know more about this fabulous bathing spot.

 Geology & Volcanology

 Poços de São Vicente Ferreira is a pool of salty water enclosed in big rocky walls of basalt.
-There is a narrow passage for seawater to keep getting it and avoid stagnant waters.
+There is a narrow passage that allows seawater to continue entering and prevents stagnant waters.

 History & Geography

-The natural pools were recently subject to rehabilitation from the city hall in 2006 and 2007.
-Before, it was not a safe place to swim, but thanks to the hard work and genius idea to enclose the pool, now families enjoy coming here.
+The natural pools were recently subject to rehabilitation by the city hall in 2006 and 2007.
+Previously, it was not a safe place to swim, but thanks to the hard work and ingenious idea to enclose the pool, families now enjoy coming here.

 It is situated in the parish of São Vicente Ferreira, which is on the northern coast of São Miguel Island, belonging to Ponta Delgada county.
 It is right at the border between the two towns of Capelas and São Vicente.